drewkhoury/3-musketeers-base/README.md

 This is a 3 musketeers based starter repo.

-You can use these files as a starting point for your next project.

-# Why this repo exists
 I found I was always trying to write the same functionality from scratch or copy/paste files from my other repos.
 I want to reduce the time I spend setting up new projects.

+You can use these files as a starting point for your next project.

+# Demo

 ![demo](demo-large.gif)